Equipex+

 Biblissima+: a digital and multipolar research infrastructure

-Winner of the call for expressions of interest "structuring equipment for research" - ESR / EquipEx+ in 2020, the Biblissima+ digital infrastructure, supported by the Condorcet Campus, is coordinated by Anne-Marie Turcan-Verkerk, Director of Studies at the EPHE - PSL.
+Winner of the call for expressions of interest "structuring equipment for research" - ESR / EquipEx+ in 2020, the Biblissima+ digital infrastructure, supported by the Campus Condorcet, is coordinated by Anne-Marie Turcan-Verkerk, Director of Studies at the EPHE-PSL.

-The project is led and supported by 17 institutions and their research teams: the Campus Condorcet – the CNRS – the PSL University with the École Pratique des Hautes Études, the École nationale des chartes and the École normale supérieure – the EHESS – the ENS de Lyon – the National Museum of Natural History – the Interministerial Service of the Archives of France – the University of Avignon – the University of Caen – the University Lumière Lyon 2 – the University Jean Moulin Lyon 3 – the University of Poitiers – the University of Tours – the company TEKLIA.
+The project is led and supported by 17 institutions and their research teams: the Campus Condorcet – the CNRS – the PSL University with the EPHE , the École Nationale des Chartes and the École Normale Supérieure – the EHESS – the ENS of Lyon – the National Museum of Natural History – the Inter Ministerial Service of French Archives – the University of Avignon – the University of Caen – the University Lumière Lyon 2 – the University Jean Moulin Lyon 3 – the University of Poitiers – the University of Tours – the company TEKLIA.

-Biblissima+, "Observatory of Ancient Written Cultures, from Clay to Print", is a multipolar digital infrastructure for fundamental research and service dedicated to the history of the transmission of ancient texts, from the first Mesopotamian clay tablets, 3,000 years ago, to the first printed books, regardless of media and language.
-Biblissima+ concerns all heritage collections transmitting ancient texts, including archaeological sources, seals and coins, but also the archives of modern scholars and contemporary researchers who describe and analyze these documents.
-Biblissima+ is developing in coherence with ILARA, the Institute of Rare Languages of the EPHE - PSL, and takes over from the Biblissima team (2012-2021).
+Biblissima+, "Observatory of Ancient Written Cultures, from Clay to Print", is a multipolar digital infrastructure for fundamental research and service dedicated to the history of the transmission of ancient texts, from the first Mesopotamian clay tablets 3,000 years ago, to the first printed books, regardless of media and language.
+Biblissima+ applies to every heritage collection transmitting ancient texts, including archaeological sources, seals and coins, but also the archives of modern scholars and contemporary researchers who describe and analyze these documents.
+Biblissima+ is developed in coherence with ILARA, the Institute of Rare Languages of the EPHE-PSL, and follows on from the Biblissima team (2012-2021).

 Biblissima+, a digital and multipolar research infrastructure

-Biblissima+ creates a national portal that achieves the interoperability of heterogeneous digital resources that is totally open source and an exceptional working environment offering cutting-edge digital toolchains to enrich, share and reuse corpora according to the principles of open science.
+Biblissima+ creates a national portal that opens onto an interoperability of heterogeneous digital resources that is totally open source and offers an exceptional working environment with cutting-edge digital toolchains to enrich, share and reuse corpora according to the principles of open science.

-The partner teams, which develop the main building blocks of the infrastructure (scientific resources and innovative tools), form as many centres of expertise on a national scale, in the regions (Aubervilliers, Pierrefitte, Caen, Lyon-Avignon, Orléans, Poitiers, Tours) and in Paris.
+Developing the main building blocks of the infrastructure (scientific resources and innovative tools), the partner teams form centers of expertise on a national scale, whether in different regions (Aubervilliers, Pierrefitte, Caen, Lyon-Avignon, Orléans, Poitiers, Tours) or in Paris.

-The building blocks proposed by the competence centres have made it possible to identify 7 major fields at the cutting edge of innovation, which form as many clusters bringing together researchers, curators and engineers, organised according to the research cycle, from the material approach of the document to the in-depth study of the text it transmits.
+The building blocks proposed by the competence centers have made it possible to identify 7 major fields at the cutting edge of innovation; these form in turn 7 clusters bringing together researchers, curators and engineers, and organized according to the research cycle, from the material approach of the document to the in-depth study of the text.

 • Cluster 1: acquisition of corpora of interoperable sources (2D and 2D images).